aws-samples/end-to-end-workshop-for-computer-vision/08_end-to-end/README.md

 ---

 ## Dataset
-The dataset we are using is from [Caltech Birds (CUB 200 2011)](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) dataset contains 11,788 images across 200 bird species (the original technical report can be found here).
+The dataset we are using is from [Caltech Birds (CUB 200 2011)](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) dataset contains 11,788 images across 200 bird species.
 Each species comes with around 60 images, with a typical size of about 350 pixels by 500 pixels.
 Bounding boxes are provided, as are annotations of bird parts.
 A recommended train/test split is given, but image size data is not.

 ![Bird Dataset](1_training/statics/birds.png)